Despite an increased annual fee, the Chase Sapphire Reserve still outpaces the Chase Sapphire Preferred Card.

 Yearly dining and travel spend x earning rate x redemption bonus – annual fee

-For the Reserve card, you should also factor the $300 travel credit into the value (and note that any travel purchases covered by the $300 credit earn only 1X points).
+For the Reserve card, you should also factor the $60 DoorDash and $300 travel credit into the value (and note that any travel purchases covered by the $300 credit earn only 1X points).

-To make the Reserve a better value, we estimate that the threshold on dining and travel expenses is $3,425.
-At this level, the rewards that you earn on dining and travel with both of these cards – factoring in the travel credit and annual fees – aren’t quite enough to cancel out the annual fee.
-In fact, you are spending about $9 per year to make up for it.
-(Note: The rewards you earn from the 1 point-per-dollar rate on general purchases will likely offset this cost.)
+To make the Reserve a better value, we estimate that the threshold on dining and travel expenses is $5,425.
+At this level, the rewards that you earn on dining and travel with both of these cards – factoring in the travel credit and annual fees – are exactly the same.

 |Chase Sapphire Reserve card||Chase Sapphire Preferred card|